Quick answer

 Using AI for style consistency

-- Prompt anchoring: Include style rules in your prompt.
+- Prompt anchoring: Include style rules in every prompt.
 Not "make a knight" — instead "32x32 pixel art knight, black 1px outline, PICO-8 palette, 2-tone cel shading."
 More constraints = more consistent output.
-Sprite AI lets you set resolution directly.
+Sprite AI sets resolution directly.

 Start building your style